pwalsh/openbudgets/docs/guide/index.rst

 Governments
 ~~~~~~~~~~~

-Govts are represented by the GeoPoliticalEntity model, which has realtions with self to build a gvernment structure.
+Govts are represented by the Entity model, which has realtions with self to build a gvernment structure.

 Accounts
 ~~~~~~~~